klaytn/kips/KIPs/kip-82.md

 A new JSON-RPC method is added to provide historic reward distribution details.

 - Name: `klay_getRewards`
-- Description: Returns a breakdown of reward distribution at specified block.
+- Description: Returns allocation details of reward distribution at specified block.
 If the parameter is not set, returns a breakdown of reward distribution at the lastest block.
 - Parameters
   1. `QUANTITY | TAG` - (optional) integer or hexadecimal block number, or the string "earlist" or "latest".
 - Returns
   - `DATA`
+    - `source`
       - `minted`: The amount minted
       - `fee`: Total tx fee spent
       - `burnt`: The amount burnt
+    - `output`
+      - `proposer`: The amount block proposer receives
+      - `stakers`: Total amount stakers receive
+      - `kgf`: The amount KGF receives
+      - `kir`: The amount KIR receives
     - `rewards`: A mapping from reward recipient address to reward amount
 - Example
   ```